 - a CR grade is recorded for all transferred work.

-Please note that transfer students may not qualify for Order of the Coif upon graduation because of the organization’s limitations on grades recorded as credit.
+Please note that transfer students will not qualify for Order of the Coif upon graduation because of the organization’s limitations on grades recorded as credit.

 -